 Note.
 Although the basic reporting requirements for Form 3520 are contained in section 6048 (and are clarified by Notice 97-34), the reporting requirements have been clarified by the regulations under sections 679 and 684.

 Accordingly, the regulations under sections 679 and 684 should be referred to for additional clarification for transfers that are required to be reported in Part I of Form 3520.

 Line 5a.
-If you are not the trust creator, enter the name of the person that created or originally settled the foreign trust.
-Lines 6a and 6b.
-Enter the applicable two-letter code from the list at:
+Enter the name of the trust creator.
+If you are the trust creator, enter "Same as line 1a" on line 5a.
+If you are not the trust creator, enter the name of the person who created or originally settled the foreign trust.